Almost Automorphically and Almost Periodically Forced Circle Flows of Almost Periodic Parabolic Equations on S^1: Almost Automorphically and Almost Periodically Forced Circle Flows

 \item[{\rm (2)}] If $M$ is spatially homogeneous, then either ${\rm dim}V^u(\omega)=0$ or ${\rm dim}V^u(\omega)$ is odd. \end{itemize} \end{theorem}

-\begin{remark} {\rm Theorem \ref{sysm-embed} implies that, under certain circumstances, any spatially inhomogeneous minimal set $M$ can be residually embedded into an almost automorphic forced circle-flow $S^1\times H(f)$.
+\begin{remark} {\rm Theorem \ref{sysm-embed} implies that, under certain circumstances, any spatially inhomogeneous minimal set $M$ can be residually embedded into an almost automorphically forced circle-flow $S^1\times H(f)$.
 In particular, if $M$ is {\it normally hyperbolic} (i.e., ${\rm dim}V^c(\omega)=1$), $M$ can be totally embedded into an almost periodically forced circle-flow.
-Thus we have generalized the results of Fiedler and Sandstede \cite{SF1} to time almost-periodic systems.
+Thus we have generalized the results of Sandstede and Fiedler \cite{SF1} to time almost-periodic systems.
 However, for almost periodically forced circle flow, it is already known that such flow can still be very complicated (See \cite{HuYi} and the references therein).} \end{remark}

 To prove the above theorem, we need to present some lemmas.

 For given $0\leq n_1\leq n_2\leq\infty$ and $\omega=(u_0,g)\in \Omega$, by Lemma \ref{invari-mani}, there is a well-defined local invariant manifold $W^{n_1,n_2}(\omega,\delta^*)$ of \eqref{linear-opera2}.
 Let